cactorium/cactorium.github.io/builds/auto-orchestra/receiver/receiver.md

 To reduce noise even further, basically everything has a 33 ohm resistor slapped between their bypass capacitors and the power supply to attenuate any noise on the power rails.

 ## Results
 It works!
-At least up to the ADC input right now
+It's generating data at ~100 kHz, although that might be scaled down if that ends up being too high for the Raspberry Pi 3 (the target platform) to process.

 TODO fill in after everything's working